 - Star Trek canon indicates that Klingon was one of the first languages decoded and added to the Universal Translator.
 By Kirk's era, it's rendered perfectly by the universal translator in almost every circumstance.
 This means that there's no real need to have an expert aboard for Klingon along.
 Since Enterprise is on a five year mission to explore strange new worlds and new civilizations, Uhura's job would be to deal with obscure and new languages, so it would make sense if her studies had focused on really bizarre languages, not ones that are commonly studied.
 To put it in real world terms, if someone was exploring tribal nations in the middle east, we would expect them to learn languages from that area.
 It wouldn't make sense to expect them to know Spanish even though it is a common language in many parts of the world.

-- Near Villain Victory: The Big Bad nearly destroys the Enterprise and the conspirators nearly succeed in assassinating the Federation President, but Excelsior helps buy the Enterprise time to complete its Plasma Seeking Torpedo to find and kill Chang so they can get to the planet in time to save the day.
+- Near-Villain Victory: The Big Bad nearly destroys the Enterprise and the conspirators nearly succeed in assassinating the Federation President, but the Excelsior helps buy the Enterprise time to complete its Plasma-Seeking Torpedo to find and kill Chang so they can get to the planet in time to save the day.

-- Never Trust a Trailer: Trailers for the movie showcased a scene of Kirk getting phasered and exploding.
+- Never Trust a Trailer: Trailers for the movie showcased a scene of Kirk getting phasered and vaporizing.
 Turns out it was just a shape-shifter.